I Ship

 Illustrator: Jam Dong

 Jam Dong was born in Shanghai, China.
-She has an MA degree of Moving Image at University of Arts London and graduated from MFA Illustration Practice of Maryland Institute College of Art in 2021.
+She has an MA degree of moving image from the University of Arts London and graduated from Maryland Institute College of Art in 2021 with an MFA in illustration practice.
 She likes to use bright colors and simple shapes to build the imaginary world inside her mind.
 The beauty of nature provides her with inspiration all the time.
 She is a freelance illustrator based in Boston, Massachusetts.

 Lerner eSource™ offers free digital teaching and learning resources, including Common Core State Standards (CCSS) teaching guides.
 These guides, created by classroom teachers, offer short lessons and writing exercises that give students specific instruction and practice using Common Core skills and strategies.
 Lerner eSource also provides additional resources including online activities, downloadable/printable graphic organizers, and additional educational materials that would also support Common Core instruction.
 Download, share, pin, print, and save as many of these free resources as you like!